Ericsson/dataplanebook/_sources/intro.rst.txt

 In some applications it may be feasible to run data plane control processing on the :term:`lcore` worker threads.
-A shared memory interface, making inter-process communcation relativiely inexpensive, to the outside world may facilite such a design.
+A shared memory interface, making inter-process communication relatively inexpensive, to the outside world may facilitate such a design.
 Care must be taken to avoid excessive :term:`processing latency` for data plane control requests.

 In some context, the term slow path is used for a software component